Next Deadline: March 2024

 The Voyager Scholarship (Obama-Chesky Scholarship for Public Service) was created by Michelle and Barack Obama and Brian Chesky, Airbnb CEO, who believe that exposure to new places and experiences generates understanding, empathy, and cooperation needed to equip the next generation to create meaningful change.
 Each year, this $50,000 scholarship aims to help shape 100 young leaders who can bridge divides and help solve our biggest challenges by giving college students financial aid to alleviate the burden of college debt, meaningful travel experiences to expand their horizons, and a network of mentors and leaders to support them.
 Recipients will also receive a $10,000 stipend and free Airbnb housing to pursue a summer work-travel experience between their junior and senior year of college, as well as a $2,000 travel credit for the next ten years.

-• be a U.S. citizen, permanent resident, or an individual granted DACA status
+• be a U.S. citizen, U.S. permanent resident (holder of a Permanent Resident Card), or an individual granted deferred action status under the Deferred Action for Childhood Arrivals Program (DACA)

-• plan to enroll full-time in their junior year at an accredited four-year college or university in the U.S. in Fall 2022
+• plan to enroll full-time in their junior year of study at an accredited four-year college or university in the U.S. in Fall 2023.
+Eligible students are 1) finishing sophomore year in Spring 2024 (considered “juniors” based on the total number of earned credits at their institution by Fall 2024), OR

 • have demonstrated a commitment to public service